 Things to Do

 This is a superb area for wildlife, with otters seen patrolling the coastline, and a wonderful array of flora and fauna.
+Red deer will often be seen on the hills, and there's excellent opportunity to see the island's famous birds of prey, from hen harriers to golden eagles.
 Visitors to the area can take a wildlife tour with an experienced guide, or can just bring a pair of binoculars and walk the wonderful coastline whilst looking for the magnificent sea eagles the island is well known for.
-Outdoor enthusiasts, geologists and photographers won't be short of things to do.
+Outdoor enthusiasts, geologists and photographers certainly won't be short of things to do.

-There are some great walks on offer - you can explore The Burg (or 'Wilderness'), a remote peninsula north of Loch Spelve, or find Mackinnon's Cave, thought to be the deepest in the Hebrides and only to be navigated at a low tide!
-The cliffs of Gribun and Ben More are easily accessible and there is some of the most spectacular mountainous scenery to enjoy here.
+Hikers will be in their element with some of the island's finest walks in the local area.
+Explore The Burg, otherwise known as the wilderness peninsular, which occupies the remote lands to the north of Loch Scridain, or set out to find MacKinnon's Cave, thought to be the deepest in the Hebrides and only to be navigated at a low tide!
+The cliffs of Gribun and Ben More, the island's only munro, are easily accessible and there is some of the most spectacular mountainous scenery to enjoy here.